-Currently, Core of Culture has begun a Kickstarter to raise the funds a Tourism Education Campaign throughout the Himalayan rim.
-It is incumbent that the region have a sustained program in place to handle the ever-growing rate of tourism throughout the region and responsibly educate the tourists on what they are seeing and how to properly interact.
-Take a moment to view our Kickstarter page and find out more about the Tourism Education Campaign, learn what you will receive for your donation, and share with your friends.
+Currently, Core of Culture is raising the funds for a Tourism Education Campaign throughout the Himalayan rim.
+It is important that the region have a sustained program in place to handle the ever-growing rate of tourism throughout the region and responsibly educate the tourists about what they are seeing and how to properly interact.
+Take a moment to view our project page above to out more about the campaign and learn how your donation will help insure these traditions last.

 This year, Core of Culture has produced and published the inaugural 2015 Annual Design Review.
 This publication marks CoC's venture into publishing and book making, please take a moment to view the digital version below.
 If you would like to acquire the limited-edition, soft bound copy of this annual, feel free to contact us.

 Core of Culture would like to thank some of it’s many generous supporters over the last several years.
 It is because of you we are able to continue our efforts in sustaining global cultural heritage where it is most needed.